Execution Risk

 In certain scenarios when the OCF is too small relative to the deUSD TVL, the execution costs could represent a large portion of the OCF, eating away at the fund, creating a further move into sDAI, etc.

 To mitigate this, deUSD will only scale up significant exposure to funding yield after the OCF size grows.
-For the initial community liquidity bootstrapping phase (Season 2 of the Apothecary), an elevated portion of the backing of deUSD will comprise of sDAI.
+For the initial community liquidity bootstrapping phase (Season 2 of the Apothecary), an elevated portion of the backing of deUSD will be comprised of sDAI.
 The Season 2 Apothecary program will serve as a community liquidity bootstrapping phase, with all protocol yield going to build up the OCF.

 deUSD will be fully backed by sDAI when roughly 20% of the OCF remains.
 This buffer serves as an additional protection for any execution-related slippage.